Lucas-C/ludochaordic/content/2019-05-05-hiding-secret-words-in-sudokus-with-python.md

 the script execution times is between 10s and 10min, which is totally OK for my needs.

+**EDIT [2019/10/05]:** I discovered that this lind of puzzle was sometimes called « SudoLettre » in French.

 <script>
 document.querySelectorAll('article img').forEach(img => img.title = img.alt)
 </script>